Code Suggestions

 note

 GitLab Duo requires GitLab 17.2 and later for the best user experience and results.
 Earlier versions may continue to work, however the experience may be degraded.
+You should upgrade to the latest version of GitLab for the best experience.

-Write code more efficiently by using generative AI to suggest code while you’re developing.
+Use GitLab Duo Code Suggestions to write code more efficiently by using generative AI to suggest code while you’re developing.

 View a click-through demo.